-Fact – Montgomery County’s budget covers not only the Woodlands, but the entirety of Montgomery County.
+Fact – Montgomery County’s budget covers not only the Woodlands, but all of Montgomery County.
 This includes ambulances, fire trucks, police cars, insurance, liability coverage, search and rescue, the coalition against sex trafficking, jail facilities, and all law enforcement activities (arrests, search warrants, investigation of active cases, court appearances and trials, etc.) in addition to patrolling neighborhoods.
-Each village (ours being Grogan’s Mill, which has ~14,000 residents, more than 3,500 homes and six apartment complexes, 12 parks, a resort and conference center, two golf courses, one swimming pool, multiple tennis courts and three miles of bike trails) is assigned two sheriff’s deputies per day, and The Woodlands pays for their overtime.
+Each village (ours is Grogan’s Mill, which has ~14,000 residents, 3,500+ homes, six apartment complexes, 12 parks, a resort and conference center, two golf courses, one swimming pool, multiple tennis courts and three miles of bike trails) is assigned two sheriff’s deputies per day.
+The Woodlands pays for their overtime.
 The GPRA Security Program dues double the coverage we would normally get and ensures a much faster response time when deputies are on duty.

 Myth – I don’t need to join because there are enough other residents paying dues to cover it.

 Fact – The Security Program runs entirely on members’ fees, and it is an annual program.
 We currently contract for about 140 patrol hours per month.
 If we do not receive enough paid memberships, we are forced to reduce patrol hours in the neighborhood.

 Myth – My home camera system is all I need to be safe.